 The inaugural event was announced by Augusta National Chairman Fred Ridley during the 2018 Masters Tournament and is designed to inspire greater interest and participation in the women’s game by providing an opportunity to compete at an outstanding event.
 When the top amateurs in the world tee off, Southern California will be heavily represented.

-The field will include the past two SCGA Women’s Amateur Champions: Pepperdine commit Alexa Melton who took home the trophy in 2018 and Stanford’s Andrea Lee who won in 2017 and 2015.
+The field will include an SCGA Women’s Amateur Champion: Stanford’s Andrea Lee who won in 2017 and 2015.
 The 2018 runner-up, Zoe Campos also accepted her invitation to Augusta.

 "I’m incredibly honored and excited to even have the chance to compete at Augusta National in April.
 This is a once-in-a-lifetime opportunity for all of us, and it’s going to be such a monumental moment for women’s golf," said Lee.
 "The fact that it’s also the week right before The Masters is going to make it even more surreal and special."

 The tournament will also feature a trio of Trojans including SCGA Junior Scholar Alyaa Abdulghany.
 She will be joined by fellow Women of Troy Jennifer Chang and Allisen Corpuz.
 Rounding out the Pac-12’s representation down south will be Arizona’s Haley Moore who helped lead her Wildcats to the 2018 NCAA National Championship.

 "Given the opportunity to play at a prestigious course right before Master’s week is exciting and I’m anxious to play," Abdulghany said.
 "It’s really a once-in-a-lifetime opportunity and I’m glad to be a part of something so great in women’s golf."

 Northwestern’s Stephanie Lau will also be representing the Southland, as will high schoolers Brooke Seay and Rose Zhang.